reilabs/sunspot/README.md

 **Sunpot** provides tools to prove and verify [noir](https://noir-lang.org) circuits on solana.

+> 🚧 **Work in Progress:** Sunspot as is provides a Groth16 backend to ACIR circuit representations.
+It does not yet support verifying the generated proofs on Solana.

 ## Installation

 Make sure you have [Go 1.24+](https://go.dev/dl/) installed.